jtdLab/dart_counter/README.md

 // TODO renaem abstract players and player snapshots or game and gamesnpashot in domain and infrato IPlayer or IGame or other nameing

+// TODO game folder all in gamehistory expect dart and throw becaus they are shared in play and training ???ß